[Closing date: April 20, 2017]

 DNDi Africa Regional Office (DNDi ARO) was established in 2005, and is based at the Tetezi Towers in Nairobi,Kenya.
 This regional office conducts R&D projects in the region, including clinical activities and data management for clinical trials for treatments for leishmaniasis, paediatric HIV, and Mycetoma.
 It also leads capacity building projects through multi-country research platforms.

-- Coordinating the PKDL (post-kala-azar dermal leishmaniasis) clinical trials and studies sponsored by DNDi according to Good Clinical Practice (GCP) standards, according to the specific responsibilities set out below under the direction of the and Clinical Trial Manager (CTM)
+- Coordinating the clinical trials and studies sponsored by DNDi according to Good Clinical Practice (GCP) standards, according to the specific responsibilities set out below under the direction of the and Clinical Trial Manager (CTM)

 Main duties and responsibilities

-- Take lead in PKDL research study implementation and activities
+- Take lead in VL (visceral leishmaniasis) esearch study implementation and activities.

 - Preparing clinical trials sites for study readiness and relevant study documentation and training materials.

-- Acting as primary clinical monitor for the designated PKDL clinical trial
+- Acting as primary clinical monitor for the designated clinical trial.

 - Identifying and resolving issues identified during the monitoring visits.